Feeling uninspired when it comes to prepping your midday meal? Are you out of grownup lunchbox ideas?

 Tip #1: Start with a protein-rich food

 Protein is important for building and repairing tissues and muscles and is needed in every cell In the body.
-This is why it’s a good idea to start with a protein source – either animal based (including eggs or dairy) or plant-based.
-Protein rich foods provide many key nutrients we need, like B vitamins and amino acids.
-Check out the graphic below for protein ideas.
+This is why it’s a good idea to let the star of the plate be a lean protein source – either animal-based (including eggs or dairy) or plant-based (like tofu, beans, or lentils).

 Tip #2: Add a fruit or vegetable (or both!)